lawpatch/au-interpretation/au-interpretation.md

 **Document References**
 - a reference to a document will be to that document as updated, varied or amended;
+- a document referenced by the Agreement will not take precedence over the referencing document;
 - when any kind of legislative instrument is referenced, the reference will be taken to be that instrument as updated or substituted for by the legislative body in any way;
 - where a “URL” is mentioned, the non-operation of the “URL” will not render the rights and obligations associated with it invalid;
 - any referenced digital resource may be replaced with another digital resource that is a “copy” of the original resource;